ilg-deprecated/openocd-build/gnu-mcu-eclipse/info/BUILD-win.md

-This package was build with MinGW-w64 on a pair of Debian 9 32/64-bits Docker containers, running on an OS X machine, using the script provided in the GNU MCU Eclipse [openocd.git](https://github.com/gnu-mcu-eclipse/openocd) project.
+This package was build with MinGW-w64 on a pair of CentOS 6 32/64-bits Docker containers, running on an OS X machine, using the script provided in the GNU MCU Eclipse [openocd.git](https://github.com/gnu-mcu-eclipse/openocd) project.